december454/Microcontroller-Engine-Governor/readme.md

 - ~~Reinforce Stepper Motor Bracket~~ (Completed 3-3-2023)
 - ~~Secure Limit Switch~~ (Completed 3-3-2023)
 - Rewrite code so that the "directionFlag" is controlled by the PID output.
 (Allow kD to throttle down, if RPM is rapidly increasing but still below setpoint)
+- Add debugging info that outputs to serial on program startup.
+- Replace I2C LCD display with traditional 1602 LCD.
 - Add Main Power Switch
 - Add Stepper Power Switch
 - Improve Shutdown Behavior